koushik395/Car-damage-assessment-using-Densenet/README.md

 ## 5. How to run the app
-After downloading the repository move to the folder and follow the instructions as mentioned in the file instructions.txt
+* After downloading the repository move to the folder and follow the instructions as mentioned in the file instructions.txt.
+* Must have the models downloaded and should be in deep_models folder inorder for the application to work.